Denied Workers Compensation Claims

 But, if the insurance company still denies the case, filing a claim involves the following steps:

-- Gathering Medical Records: Before filing a claim, we need your medical records that say that you were hurt at work and cannot work because of the injury.
+- Gathering Medical Records: Before filing a claim, your lawyer needs your medical records that say that you were hurt at work and cannot work because of the injury.
 This can take a few weeks.

 - Filing the Claim: This is filling out the paperwork and sending the medical records to the DIA.
-This can happen quickly, taking an hour or two.
+This can happen quickly, taking a your lawyer an hour or two.

 - Conciliation: This is where an employee of the DIA meets with the lawyers to make sure the case is ready to go in front of the judge.
 This meeting will happen a few weeks after filing the claim.
 It is important that you have a lawyer for this, as this is when settlements most often occur.

 - Conference: This is when you go in front of a judge who can order the insurance company to pay benefits.
+Your lawyer will submit evidence and give a brief overview of your case.
 This usually occurs 2-3 months after a conciliation.

 - Hearing: If you or the insurance company disagrees with the judge’s order, either side can appeal by requesting a hearing.
+The hearing is a formal process where the attorneys question witnesses under oath.
 This will happen 4-6 months after the Conference.

 As you can see, the timeline is significant.